= ann.Synapse(

 Projections

+are usually understood as a connectivity pattern between two populations.
+Complex connectivity patterns have to specifically designed (see Connectivity).
 In some cases, it can be much simpler to connect subsets of neurons directly, using built-in connector methods.
 To this end, the Projection

 object also accepts PopulationView